Frequently Asked Questions

 What are reasons why a proposal would not be approved?

-There are three (3) common reasons why a proposal would not be approved.
+There are four (4) common reasons why a proposal would not be approved.

 - Burden on Boston Public Schools resources: Research may place an overly undue strain on resources than BPS is able to accommodate.
 This includes taking away from instructional time during school hours or BPS resources are limited and cannot support additional research.